scrabbletank/farhome-rules/worldguide.md

 - Bridges connect the islands and shores, with a wall built along the swamp edge of the city.
 - City is big on bartering and deals with money only when they have to, or for drinks.
 They make a variety of hard liquors and the town is often awake into the late night.
 - Deals/agreements are ingrained into the culture of the town, to the point they'd have a special wood for dealbreakers.
 While deals are to be kept at all costs if possible, they are negoiable, and can be superceded by another deal.
 For example, making a deal to backstab someone while already in a deal with them is seen as more moral than just not following through with the original deal.

+#### The Broker
+- a very influential merchant living in the heart of Myrefall.
+- Is often used as a record keeper for various deals between parties, stores collateral/payments for the parties.
+- No one in town goes against the Brokers wishes, with those that wrong the Broker quickly finding themselves food for the Myrelurk stalkers.
+- has a pet stalker it keeps in a penned in swamp in the city.

 ### Wanderer's Rest
 - Population: ~15,000